Nochhuetl (MH522r)

 Stephanie Wood

 What this name means, beyond prickly pear cactus fruit, is unclear and deserves more research.
 In the Códice de Santa María Asunción (quoted in our Online Nahuatl Dictionary) the fruit (nochtli) is paired with the huehuetl drum, which would likely be a phonetic indicator for the "-huetl" part of the name.
-Often, in the Matrícula de Huexotzinco, the glyph is just the prickly pear fruit and nothing more, which does not help with a deeper understanding of the name Nochhuetl.
+Often, in the Matrícula de Huexotzinco, the glyph is just the prickly pear fruit and nothing more, which does not help provide a deeper understanding of the name Nochhuetl.

 Stephanie Wood